 These five CardioSafe 3D biological assays were correlated to reported clinical results using reference compounds known to be cardiotoxic in humans versus compounds known to be safe in humans.
-These reference compounds were representative of eight different drug classes, including:
+These reference compounds were representative of eight different drug classes, including

-- 1. ion channel blockers: amiodarone, nifedipine; - 2. hERG trafficking blockers: pentamidine, amoxapine; - α-1 adrenoreceptors: doxazosin; - 4. protein and DNA synthesis inhibitors: emetine; - 5.
-DNA intercalating agents: doxorubicin; - 6. antibiotics: ampicillin, cefazolin; - 7.
-NSAID: aspirin; and8. kinase inhibitors: staurosporine.
+- 1. ion channel blockers: amiodarone, nifedipine;

+- 2. hERG trafficking blockers: pentamidine, amoxapine;

+- α-1 adrenoreceptors: doxazosin;

+- 4. protein and DNA synthesis inhibitors: emetine;

+- 5. DNA intercalating agents: doxorubicin:

+- antibiotics: ampicillin, cefazolin;

+- NSAID: aspirin: and

+8. kinase inhibitors: staurosporine.

 This suite of five CardioSafe 3D cytotoxicity assays provided measurement of cardiac drug effects with high sensitivity that are consistent with the expected cardiac responses to each of these compounds.
-Based on our results, we believe CardioSafe 3D provides valuable and far more comprehensive bioanalytical tools for both assessing the effects of pharmaceutical compounds on cardiac cytotoxicity than the hERG assay and can elucidate for us and our medicinal
+Based on our results, we believe CardioSafe 3D provides valuable and far more comprehensive bioanalytical tools for both assessing the effects of pharmaceutical compounds on cardiac cytotoxicity than the hERG assay and can elucidate for us and our medicinal chemistry partner specific mechanisms of cardiac toxicity, thereby laying what we believe is a novel and advantageous foundation for our drug rescue programs.

-The other component of our CardioSafe 3D assay system is a sensitive and reliable medium throughput multi-electrode array (MEA) assay developed to predict drug-induced alterations of electrophysiological function of the human heart, representing an integrated assessment of not only hERG potassium ion channel activity analogous to the FDA-mandated hERG assay but, in addition, non-hERG potassium channels, and calcium channels, which are well beyond the scope of the hERG assay.
+The other component of our CardioSafe 3D assay system is a sensitive and reliable medium throughput multi-electrode array (MEA) assay developed to predict drug-induced alterations of electrophysiological function of the human heart, representing an integrated assessment of not only hERG potassium ion channel activity analogous to the FDA-mandated hERG assay but, in addition, non-hERG potassium channels, and calcium channels and sodium channels, which are well beyond the scope of the hERG assay.
 Functional electrophysiological assessment is a key component of CardioSafe 3D, and has been validated with reported clinical results involving twelve drugs, each with known toxic or non-toxic cardiac effects in humans.
 The twelve clinical correlation study compounds are as follows: